jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

 #### Option 2: Deploying with Helm

 Choose this option if you want to deploy via a [Helm](https://helm.sh/) chart.
+If Ingress is desired see [this section](#setting-up-a-kubernetes-ingress-for-use-with-enterprise-gateway) before deploying with helm.

 ##### Create the Enterprise Gateway kubernetes service and deployment